JiangWZW/Realtime-GPU-Contour-Curves-from-3D-Mesh/README.md

 ### Temporal Coherence

-Strokes can change quickly under animation.
-I’ve spent a year working on a optimizer to generate smooth stroke animation.
-It is removed in this branch.
-I’ll upload that in the future.
+I’ve worked over a year on an real-time optimizer for smooth stroke animation.
+Due to its massive complexity, I decided not to upload the newest branch.
+Hence, strokes can change quickly under animation in this version.

 ### Stroke Styles